-- 1. At the beginning of each fall semester an orientation meeting will be held for all Students entering practicum.
-Agenda items include a review of basic social work concepts and methods, important dates for the semester, what to expect at the practicum agency, course expectations, personal safety, etc. Additionally, part of the orientation session will also be devoted to Students placed in agencies where there is no MSW or BSW supervision.
-Students will receive information specific to being supervised by an individual who does not hold a social work degree and values and ethics as they relate to professional social work supervision. - 2.
-Agency Field Instructors in those agencies supervising Students without a social work degree are expected to attend a meeting prior to the beginning of each semester to learn more about the social work program and how to work with beginning level generalist social work BSW Students and advanced generalist MSW Students.
-In addition all practicum instructors who do not hold social work degrees will be asked to attend a Field Instructors meeting each year to receive training for working with and supervising of BSW and MSW Students.
-Each Agency will be visited once during a semester by the Faculty Field Liaison.
+- 1. At the beginning of each fall semester, an orientation meeting will be held for all students entering practicum.
+Agenda items include a review of practicum policies, developing the education contract, important dates for the semester, what to expect at the practicum agency, course expectations, personal safety, etc. Additionally, part of the orientation session will also be devoted to students placed in agencies where there are no MSW or BSW supervision.
+Students will receive information specific to being supervised by an individual who does not hold a social work degree.
+Students will also receive information specific to values and ethics as they relate to professional social work supervision. - 2.
+All Agency field instructors are requested to attend an orientation meeting before the practicum semester begins.
+Agenda items include a review of practicum policies, education contract development, supervision, and important dates for the semester. - 3.
+After the completion of the orientation meeting, non-social work degreed field instructors attend a second meeting the same day that orients the instructor to the social work program, values, ethics, supervision, and the 2015 EPAS Competencies.
+The Faculty Field Liaison will visit each Agency at least once during the two semesters and make multiple contacts via email or phone.
 In this way, Field Instructors receive ongoing training and support, especially those who do not hold social work degrees.